Infinite-dimensional symplectic non-squeezing using non-standard analysis: The non-standard model

-\begin{proposition} Let $b$ denote an internal subset of ${^*}\IR$.
-If $b$ contains all standard real numbers $r\in\IR$ (greater than a given real number $R\in\IR$) then $b$ must contain an unlimited real number. \end{proposition}
+For the short proof we refer to (\cite{L2}, proposition 2.9.6).
 While these results are satisfactory from the theoretical point of view, for practical purposes it is rather important to know which subsets of an internal set in the non-standard model are still internal themselves, so that statements can be proven for them by applying the transfer principle.
 Since in applications one is almost exclusively interested in subsets which can be defined by requiring that their elements have a specific property, the following positive result originally due to Keisler, (\cite{Ke}, theorem 15.14), see also (\cite{L2}, theorem 2.8.4), is sufficient for all our purposes.

 \begin{proposition} (Internal Definition Principle) Every \emph{definable set} belongs to the non-standard model $W=(W_n)_{n\in\IN}$ , that is, for every formula $A(x)$ in $\LL_W$ the set $\{a\in W_{<\infty}: W\models A(x)(a)\}$ is internal. \end{proposition}